Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > none
 >
-> > no mapping of ACLs
+> > No mapping of ACLs.
 >
 > rights
 >
-> > effective permissions are mapped to UARights structure.
+> > Effective permissions are mapped to UARights structure.
 This is the default.
 >
 > mode